farhat20feb/repo_search/README.md

 ## Something Missing?

 If you have ideas for more “How To” recipes that should be on this page, [let us know](https://github.com/facebookincubator/create-react-app/issues) or [contribute some!](https://github.com/facebookincubator/create-react-app/edit/master/packages/react-scripts/template/README.md)

+## How to search Repositories

+Run the server from command line by writting 'npm start' from the terminal.
+After pressing the enter,the server will be started,the browser will load the App component(By default) and display the output on the browser.
+There is a search box along with the submit button.The search box will If  take the username as the input,after clicing on submit button, the result will display the list of all the users repositories (The Repo name,login name,description and last modified date).
+If we click on the the Link(highlighted in blue which contains 'login name' / 'repo name'),it will redirect us to the user's profile page.

+The user profile page contains the user's data (profile image,user's name,location,email,total no. of repositories,total no. of followers,total no. of following,and the list of repositories).

+The list of repositories contains the name of the repo,description and the language on which it is built.

+If you click on the repositories title,it will redirect you to the github where the code of the repository(the folder and the files are located).

+##### How to search users

+When you click on the user link which is located on the left side it will display the list of the users.